ZeusXpresss/Neuro-Speak/README.md

 Lastly, You need to install Tesseract OCR manually: [https://github.com/UB-Mannheim/tesseract/wiki](https://github.com/UB-Mannheim/tesseract/wiki)
 Default path expected by program: C:\Program Files\Tesseract-OCR\tesseract.exe

-(You shouldn't get errors, but if you do, you can ask a LLM (like google gemini or ChatGPT) and upload the .bat and log file, they should walk you through the process)
+(You shouldn't get errors, but if you do, you can ask a LLM (like Google Gemini or ChatGPT) and upload the .bat and log file, they should walk you through the process)

 ## 💻 How to use